-- 4. B.A. or B.S. to Master of Science in Nursing Program (Second Careers and Nursing S.C.A.N.) for those who have no nursing education, but have a B.A. or B.S. - Total prelicensure units is 64. - Post-licensure units to complete the MSN depend on the clinical specialty chosen by the students - may range from 25 for CNS without thesis to 49 for School Nurse Services Credential + FNP with thesis. - 5.
-Post-Master's Nursing Credential programs in Adult, Parent-Child, Nursing Administration, Nursing Education, Parish Nursing, Family Nurse Practitioner, and Adult Nurse Practitioner are for nurses who have already completed a master's degree.
+- Total units for School Nurses Services Credential + MSN School Nursing is 41-43. - Total units for School Nurses Services Credential + Pediatric Nurse Practitioner is 54-56. - Total units for School Nurses Services Credential + Family Nurse Practitioner is 60-62. - 4.
+B.A. or B.S. to Master of Science in Nursing Program (Second Careers and Nursing S.C.A.N.) for those who have no nursing education, but have a B.A. or B.S. - Total prelicensure units is 65. - Post-licensure units to complete the MSN depend on the clinical specialty chosen by the students - may range from 38 for Adult or Parent-Child CNS without thesis to 53 for School Nurse Services Credential + FNP with thesis. - B.A. or B.S. to Bachelor of Science in Nursing and Master of Science in Nursing Program (Early Entry into Nursing and Advanced Practice-EENAP) for those who have no nursing education but have a B.A. or B.S. - Total prelicensure units is 66. - Prelicensure units include courses necessary for BSN. - Post-licensure units to complete the MSN depend on the clinical specialty chosen by the students - may range from 38 for Adult or Parent-Child CNS without thesis to 53 for School Nurse Services Credential + FNP with thesis. - 6.
+Post-Master's Nursing Credential programs in Adult, Parent-Child, Nursing Administration, Nursing Education, Parish Nursing, Adult Nurse Practitioner, Family Nurse Practitioner, and Pediatric Nurse Practitioner are for nurses who have already completed a master's degree in nursing.